 I often create specific backgrounds or bases that can be used as designs for POD shower curtains or other home decor items.
 I can also work with my own photography, hand editing, and combining images with abstract stuff like squeegee painting.
 I’ll squeeze paint out and make individual pieces for a hand-done look completely different from everyone else’s designs, using them as overlays for other graphical elements and things like that.

-Could you talk us through your design process
+Talk us through your design process

 Although I sometimes start with a concept and create entirely digital designs for POD from scratch, I usually begin with a photograph I’ve already shot.
 Much of my design process is accidental, as you never know what will happen when you apply digital filters and things like that.